mina-jaff/currency-converter/README.md

 Currency Converter
 This is a simple currency converter web application built with React and Jest as a testing framework.
+I used the free ExchangeRate-API for exchange rates

 Clone this repository to your local machine with this command: